dorbank/An-ETF-view-of-Dropout-Regularization/README.md

 1. go to the CIFAR10 directory.
 2. in the LenetCIFAR10Graph file, change the appropriate constant to choose the coherence loss (None\Convolution\FC), and choose the dropout keep_prob.
 3. Run the LenetCIFAR10 file.

+For any questions\bugs\missing parts please contact me at dorbank@gmail.com